backstage/backstage/plugins/catalog-react/api-report-alpha.md

 import { ConfigurableExtensionDataRef } from '@backstage/frontend-plugin-api';
 import { Entity } from '@backstage/catalog-model';
 import { ExtensionDefinition } from '@backstage/frontend-plugin-api';
-import { ExtensionInputValues } from '@backstage/frontend-plugin-api';
+import { ResolvedExtensionInputs } from '@backstage/frontend-plugin-api';
 import { ResourcePermission } from '@backstage/plugin-permission-common';
 import { RouteRef } from '@backstage/frontend-plugin-api';